 I sort of panicked upon seeing that condiment plate and ended up dumping the entire thing into my Pho (not quite sure this is the hip way to do it, but I dislike waste and tend to overdo things in general).

-(Post condiment-dump photo, right.)
+(Post condiment-dump photo, below.)

 The thin white noodles glistened on the chopsticks and were tender and happy-making.

 Yum!
 Thanks, friend who motivated me to go!
 (Anyone else with a culinary or other exciting quest, bring it on!)

 I wandered Saigon for the rest of the day, ogling the floppy dried jellyfish with chili sauce stand, the teeming markets, the sexy clothing stores, and the happy mix of Vietnamese locals and tourists.

 Come evening, I met 215 Australian military sailors, who are on their last day of a four month deployment around Southeast Asia.
 (Battleship pictured, below.)

 I then met up with friends from Thailand and had a massive argument about complex misunderstandings.
 Drama happens.
 It’s okay, though… nothing can be as dramatic as six years teaching adolescents!